-When I told him I was here to get papers signed, he asked me for my identification.
+He asked me for my identification when I told him I was here to get papers signed.
 He told me he had many people knocking on his door.
-He needed to make sure I was not an undercover cop or a plant.
+He needed to ensure I was not an undercover cop or a plant.
 Once again, I am in a movie and one of the actors.

 Entering the Drug Den

-As a result of convincing this druggie, I was good to go, the door opened.
+Convincing this druggie, I was good to go, and the door opened.
 Rafael was leading me into a surreal experience and world.
-Before my eyes were; no furniture, garbage in every corner, clothes on the floor.
+Before my eyes were; no furniture, garbage in every corner, and clothes on the floor.
 It was a total mess.
 Yes, there was a big-screen TV, video games, and three babies screaming in diapers!
 How could I not notice two women topless hanging out?
 Everything was out of central casting.
-Babies crying and the women speaking in broken English/Spanish.
+Babies are crying, and the women speak broken English/Spanish.
 Food cans, toys, and bags filled my path.

 Therefore I was determined to finish the signing in five minutes and get out.
 So I took out the documents and a pen while the druggie kept bumbling.
 Well, one page was flowing into the next at the speed of light.
 We finished the papers in no time.
 Without even saying any goodbyes, I was out the door.

 Getting Home/Are You The Buyer Or the Seller

 Now on to the streets with a 20-minute walk to the subway.

 Furthermore, street kids were jumping in front of me, scaring the hell out of me.
 Somehow, I stayed relaxed and did not flinch as I kept my hands at the ready at my side.
 They questioned whether I was a buyer, a dealer, or an undercover cop!
 I kept thinking I was a suburban father from the suburbs.
 How did I get here?